-Acid Reflux and Crohn's Disease
+Acid Reflux and Crohn's Disease: Understanding the Heartburn Connection

 If having Crohn's disease isn't bad enough, lots of us struggle with other digestive symptoms alongside it.
 For me, one of these is acid reflux: categorised by burping and a strong feeling of acid in my throat.

-Today I wanted to chat about how acid reflux and indigestion could be connected to Crohn's disease.
+Today I wanted to chat about how acid reflux and indigestion could be connected to my Crohn's disease.

 Featured Forum